shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 ### The Top 5

-It well known in economics that the top five journals holds an outside influence in publishing and the power structure of our field.
+It well known in economics that the top five journals hold an outside influence in publishing and the power structure of our field.
 Recently this has been referred to as a tyranny ([Heckman, Moktan 2020 forthcoming](https://www.aeaweb.org/articles?id=10.1257/jel.20191574&&from=f)),